Burying mantis

 The burying mantis (Sphodropoda tristis) is a species of mantis native to Australia.
 They are grey/brown or green, frequently with mottled patterning on the wings, and a have distinctive pale tubercles on the forelegs.
-Both sexes can reach lengths of up to 70 mm long.
+Both sexes can reach lengths of up to 70 mm.
 Their common name comes from the behaviour of females, which infrequently bury their oothecae underground.